ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

-StackTraceUI v1.3 (GUI version of StackTrace Tool)
+StackTraceUI v1.4 (GUI version of StackTrace Tool)

 $ Log: StackTraceUI $
+Revision 1.4  2014/01/20  chowusb
-Revision 1.3  2013/12/09  chowusb
+- fixed bug to use build path in Optia dlog as default search path Revision 1.3  2013/12/09  chowusb
 - added support for recursive object file search in subdirectories of build path
 - fixed bug for when revision number is missing (seen in Optia local builds)